utah-cs4470-sp25/class/spec.md

 When an internal or external error occurs, the process running the compiled JPL program should exit with non-zero status code.

-JPL compilers must preserve internal errors: the compiler shouldn't change a program with internal errors into one without, or vice versa.
+JPL compilers must preserve internal errors: the compiler should not change a program with internal errors into one without, or vice versa.
 JPL compilers must therefore emit code to check integer division arguments, array bounds, and assertions.
 It is acceptable to not emit